19 – 23 August 2019 |Salvador de Bahia, Brazil

 The Caribbean has huge renewable energy potential but requires significant investing in its development and establishment of an efficient infrastructure.
 Estimated investment needed for energy targets in the current NDCs exceeds USD 8 billion.
 With sufficient investment, the Caribbean will accelerate the energy transition through mitigation and adaptation strategies with greater utilization and exploitation of abundant indigenous resources.

-This session will explore options where action in the context of the energy transition can fullfil multiple objectives of development and climate change.
+This session explored options where action in the context of the energy transition can fulfill multiple objectives of development and climate change.

-Deep Decarbonisation of the Energy System in Latin America and the Caribbean
+Deep Decarbonisation of the Energy System in Latin America and the Caribbean16:15 - 17:30

 A deep decarbonisation of the energy system is necessary to mitigate and adapt to climate change impacts.
 Renewable energy, coupled with ramped-up energy efficiency, could deliver significant CO2 emission reductions.
 Achieving the energy transformation is not simply a replacement of fuels; nor it is only about increasing the renewable capacity.
 System design and operation must be moulded to accommodate new technologies and policies that favour renewable energy and energy efficiency.
 Furthermore, policies have to adapt to the dynamic nature of the emerging system and embrace the multitude of players in it to ensure a just and fair transition.

-This session will showcase replicable examples of renewable energy and energy efficiency solutions to accelerate the energy transition.
+This session showcased replicable examples of renewable energy and energy efficiency solutions to accelerate the energy transition.

-Financing the Energy Transition in Latin America and the Caribbean
+Financing the Energy Transition in Latin America and the Caribbean17:30 - 18:30

 Scaling up renewables in line with their potential to meet energy security and climate objectives requires more significant investment than currently planned.
 Further, energy efficiency solutions often amortize within a few years, but high upfront costs constitute a significant barrier.
 Although public finance plays an important part to further renewable energy, it is unlikely to increase above its current average of 15%.
 Thus, private finance will need to supply the lion’s share of new investment in energy transition.